lilianweng/lil-log/_posts/2018-04-08-policy-gradient-algorithms.md

 J(\theta) = \sum_{t=1}^T \mathbb{E}_{(s_t, a_t) \sim \rho_{\pi_\theta}} [r(s_t, a_t) + \alpha \mathcal{H}(\pi_\theta(.\vert s_t))]
 $$

-where $$\mathcal{H}(.)$$ is the entropy measure and $$\alpha$$ controls how important the entropy term is, known as **temperature parameter**.
+where $$\mathcal{H}(.)$$ is the entropy measure and $$\alpha$$ controls how important the entropy term is, known as *temperature* parameter.
 The entropy maximization leads to policies that can (1) explore more and (2) capture multiple modes of near-optimal strategies (i.e., if there exist multiple options that seem to be equally good, the policy should assign each with an equal probability to be chosen).

 Precisely, SAC aims to learn three functions:
 - The policy with parameter $$\theta$$, $$\pi_\theta$$.